This recipe for Lemongrass Turmeric Tofu Curry is easy to make, high in protein, kid-friendly, and very flavorful.

 Tofu is a healthy plant-based source of protein, containing all nine essential amino acids.
-It’s made from soybeans which are naturally gluten-free and low in calories.
+It is made from soybeans which are naturally gluten-free and low in calories.
 Plus, it’s a good source of iron and contains no cholesterol.
-It’s also rich in heart-healthy isoflavones and good fats.
+It is also rich in heart-healthy isoflavones and good fats.

-In addition, it’s very versatile and easy to cook with, readily taking on the flavor of sauces and marinades.
+In addition, it is very versatile and easy to use.
+Plus, it readily absorbs the flavor of sauces and marinades.

 Lemongrass Turmeric Paste

 Lemongrass adds a citrus-like quality to this dish.
-It's a versatile herb that can be used in all kinds of recipes, including marinades, curries, and stir-fry dishes.
-It's typically found in Thai cooking and other Asian cuisines, but I also use it in pasta sauces, vegetable soups, and for making tofu tacos.
+It is very versatile.
+Use it in marinades, curries, and stir-fry dishes.
+It is typically found in Thai cooking and other Asian cuisines.
+However, I also use it in pasta sauces, vegetable soups, and for making tofu tacos.

 Turmeric has a slight peppery flavor like mustard or horseradish, with a hint of ginger.
-It's more often used for coloring than for flavor.
+It is more often used for coloring than for flavor.
 It turns coconut milk into 'golden milk,' which makes this curry very attractive.

 Lemongrass and turmeric have both been widely studied for their strong antioxidant power.

 The hint of sweetness from the sweet potato perfectly balances the spices in the Lemongrass Turmeric Paste.
 Sweet potatoes are a healthy way to sweeten dishes.

 Cauliflower is high in phytonutrients, especially sulfur-containing glucosinates.
 Glucosinates regulate inflammation, plus they have antioxidant and antimicrobial properties.
 They are what give cauliflower their unique smell!